d12/crux-app-docs/docs/documentation-for-climbers/getting-started/inviting-others-to-crux.md

 sidebar_position: 5
 ---

-# Inviting others to Crux
+# Inviting Others to Crux

-If you climb with others, you'll get a lot more out of Crux by inviting them to join you on Crux.
-Here's how you can do that.
+Climbing is better with friends!
+Inviting others to join you on Crux makes the experience more fun and collaborative.
+Here’s how to get them started.

-## Commercial gyms
+## Commercial Gyms

-If you're a member of a commercial gym, all you need to do is have your friends download the app and search for your gym.
-Commercial gyms are open-by-default and don't require special permissions to join or set climbs.
-For more info, see the [downloading crux documentation](/docs/documentation-for-climbers/getting-started/downloading-crux-and-signing-in.md#downloading-crux)
+If you climb at a commercial gym, inviting friends is easy—just have them **download the Crux app** and search for your gym.

+Commercial gyms on Crux are **open by default**, meaning anyone can join, view climbs, and set routes without special permissions.

+For more details, check out the guide on [Downloading Crux and Signing In](/docs/documentation-for-climbers/getting-started/downloading-crux-and-signing-in.md#downloading-crux).

 ## Homewalls

-Anyone can join and view your homewall, but only a specific set of climbers can set climbs.
-To configure your homewall setters, see the [adding and removing setters documentation](/docs/documentation-for-climbers/homewall-specific-features/adding-and-removing-setters.md).
+Anyone can join and view your homewall, but only specific climbers can **set climbs**.

+To manage who can set on your homewall, check out the [Adding and Removing Setters guide](/docs/documentation-for-climbers/homewall-specific-features/adding-and-removing-setters.md).